Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 ## 🕓 Version History
 ### 1.0.0
+- Terminal based
+- Input for AP classes and input for classes
+- Input for percentage grade of however many classes were inputted

 ## 💻 How to run this project
 1. Ensure python is installed on your device (You can verify this by running the command "python --version" in your terminal/command prompt")